FITeagle/xifi/README.md

 	![alt text](doc/addDatasource2.png "Add datasource jndi")
 	* edit the username and password regarding your MySql server installation
 	![alt text](doc/addDatasource3.png "Add datasource connection")
+	* the registered datasource might have to be enabled

+* Preferences
+	The Federation Manager application defines a set of preferences for configuration.
+	* tokenLocation - url to fetch oauth access token, example https://account.lab.fi-ware.org/oauth2/token
+	* redirectURI   - callback url registered at IDM
+	* userLocation  - url to fetch user based on access token
+	* clientId     -  client id assigned by IDM
+	* environment -  defines the role of the user to use, either "dev_member", "dev_admin", "dev_fm" for development environment or "production" if to be used with IDM authentication/authorization
+	* errorPage - defines the URL for an error page
+	* clientSecret - client secret assigend by IDM
+	* authLocation - url of oauth entry point